Vahid Halilhodžić: Paris Saint-Germain

-During his first season at the helm of PSG, the club experienced one of the greatest and unexpectedly successful seasons in its history by winning the 2003–04 Coupe de France and arriving second in the 2003–04 Ligue 1, just three points behind Lyon, qualifying for the 2004–05 Champions League.
+During his first season at the helm of PSG, the club won the 2003–04 Coupe de France and arrived second in the 2003–04 Ligue 1, just three points behind Lyon, qualifying for the 2004–05 Champions League.

 Halilhodžić's second season at the club, however, was not a success.
 From their opening Champions League group stage 0–3 home loss versus Chelsea, to their French league struggles, PSG never succeeded in replicating the winning form of the previous season.
-Going into the final round of Champions League group stage fixtures in December 2004, Halilhodžić's team still had a chance of advancing as beating CSKA Moscow at home would have seen PSG move on to the knockout stage.
+Going into the final round of Champions League group stage fixtures in December 2004, Halilhodžić's team still had a chance of advancing by beating CSKA Moscow at home.
 Even just a draw combined with group leaders Chelsea winning or drawing away at Porto would have ensured progress while a draw regardless of the other match outcome guaranteed at least a spot in the UEFA Cup round of 32.
-The club, however, suffered a disappointing 1–3 defeat at its home stadium, courtesy of a Sergei Semak hat-trick, which meant straight elimination from Europe.
+The club, however, suffered a disappointing 1–3 home defeat, courtesy of a Sergei Semak hat-trick, which meant straight elimination from Europe.
 It was a bitter loss that even prompted club president Francis Graille to publicly relay his disappointment at the "lack of pride" shown by the squad, though remaining guardedly coy when explicitly asked about Halilhodžić's future at the club.

-Now with only domestic competition to worry about, PSG began the calendar year 2005 looking to improve its league standing.
-Sluggish form continued, however, and on 8 February 2005, following a 0–2 defeat at home versus Lens that saw PSG drop to 12th spot in the 2004–05 Ligue 1 table, the club's management decided to sack Halilhodžić.
+PSG began the calendar year 2005 with only the domestic league to compete in.
+Sluggish form continued, however, and on 8 February 2005, following a 0–2 home defeat versus Lens that dropped PSG to 12th spot in the 2004–05 Ligue 1 table, the club's management decided to sack Halilhodžić.
 He was replaced by the coach of the reserves team, Laurent Fournier, under whom the club was knocked out of 2004–05 Coupe de France by Auxerre in March and eventually finished ninth in the league.